The key to successfully supporting virtual teams is using the right communication tools, so there’s no disconnect.

 Slack allows us to create separate channels for teams and for one-on-one direct messaging.
 Channels allow us to exchange ideas quickly between team members.

 Team chat rooms don’t replace other forms of communication.
 While we continue to have regularly and non-regularly scheduled meetings, virtual and non-virtual, Slack is an ongoing meeting space where our collaboration is continuous.

-One of the tools that keeps our development team agile is the Kanban Tool.
-Like scrum, kanban is a method of project management, where teams can organize and merge their work.
+One of the tools that keep our development team agile is the Kanban Tool.
+Like Scrum, Kanban is a method of project management, where teams can organize and merge their work.

 In a visual overview, kanban enables us to view/edit/create projects, tasks, status, and ownership, which can all be customized.

 Kanban is frequently used by programmers working on different components of a larger project, but any team can use it to create, assign, edit, follow up, and finalize tasks.

 Like all of the tools on this list, the Kanban Tool is a web-based product, so virtual teams can work on it collaboratively from anywhere.